PanArturo/ColorGame-RGB/README.md

 3.JavaScript

-4.DOM manipulations.

-5.Event listeners handled by using jQuery
+4.Manipulation of DOM using jQuery